rjashby/StringFactory.Solution/README.md

 1) _In order to utilize this page on your local machine, you will need to clone a copy of this repository._

-2) _Navigate to your desired directory in your command terminal and run:_ ``` $ git clone https://github.com/rjashby/HairSalon.Solution```
+2) _Navigate to your desired directory in your command terminal and run:_ ``` $ git clone https://github.com/rjashby/StringFactory.Solution```

 3) _Once cloned, open the folder of the cloned repository in your code editor to view all the necessary files._

 **Downloading**

-1) _In your browser, navigate to hhttps://github.com/rjashby/HairSalon.Solution, and click the green "Code" button, which will provide a drop down menu.
+1) _In your browser, navigate to https://github.com/rjashby/StringFactory.Solution, and click the green "Code" button, which will provide a drop down menu.
 Click on "Download ZIP" at the bottom of the menu, and save it to your desired location._

 2) _Once downloaded, unzip and extract the files._

 3) _Follow the steps above to view, edit, and open the files as needed._

-**Importing The Database**
+**Creating The Database**

 1) _Open mySQl Workbench.
 In the Navigator, click on the "Administration" window, then select Data Import/Restore._